Kedhareswer/thesisflow-ai/email-templates/README.md

 - **Images not loading**: Use inline CSS instead of external stylesheets
 - **Links not working**: Ensure `{{ .ConfirmationURL }}` is properly formatted
 - **Mobile display issues**: Test on various email clients
+- **Glassmorphism not supported**: Fallback to solid backgrounds for older clients

 ### **Debug Steps**
 1. Check Supabase dashboard for template syntax errors
 2. Test with a real email address
 3. Check spam folder if emails aren't received
 4. Verify SMTP settings in Supabase dashboard
+5. Test glassmorphism effects on different email clients

 ## 📞 Support